code4recovery/12-step-meeting-list-feedback-enhancement/README.txt

 1. screenshot-4.png.
 Example of an enhanced 'Meeting Change Request' feedback email.

 == Changelog ==

+= 1.0.4 =
+* Enqueued java script in footer with jquery dependency to resolve bootstrap button issue.
+Added code for deactivate function to fix deactivation error.

 = 1.0.3 =
 * Updated CSS and internal styles to display correctly with most themes.